simensteins/NBIM_Case/README.md

 ### Automated Reconciliation Detection

 Compares internal and external datasets using rule-based logic.
 Main focus is to detect differences in net cash.
+Filters out dividend events that should be processed by the LLM-agents.

 ### Multi-Agent Reasoning System